MAIF/shapash/README.md

 </p>

-🎉 **We just released Shapash 1.1.3 that includes the generation of a standalone HTML report of any project.** 🎉
+🎉 **We just released Shapash 1.1.3 that includes the generation of a standalone HTML report that constitutes a basis of an audit document.** 🎉

 ## 🔍 Overview